Skip to Content

 Security Best Practices

-1. Keep your private key secret — store it in a secure environment (e.g., environment variables, secrets manager).
+1. Keep your private key secret.
+Store it in a secure environment such as environment variables or a secrets manager.
 Never expose it in client-side code or version control.

-2. Separate from API key — your signing key and API key serve different purposes.
-Compromising one does not compromise the other.
+2. Separate it from your API key.
+Your signing key and API key serve different purposes, so compromising one does not compromise the other.

-3. Rotate if compromised — if you suspect your signing private key has been compromised, contact your account manager immediately to register a new signer address.
+3. Rotate it if compromised.
+If you suspect your signing private key has been compromised, contact your account manager immediately to register a new signer address.

 Start building